TangoJ-Labs/fabric-production-tutorials/orderer_solo/README.md

 >├── IssuerPublicKey
 >├── IssuerRevocationPublicKey
 >├── tls-cert.pem
->├── ca-cert.pem            <--- If you used Cryptogen instead, it would save this Root CA Cert to shared MSP tree
+>├── org1-ca-cert.pem      <--- If you used Cryptogen instead, it would save this Root CA Cert to shared MSP tree
 >└── msp
 >    ├── cacerts
 >    ├── keystore